-Characterizes which describe a financial fact may, or may not, be related to one another.
+Characteristics which describe a financial fact may, or may not, be related to one another.

 For example, the business segments of a reporting entity along with any consolidation eliminations can be identified, articulated, and aggregated to the consolidated entity.
-That is a type of relation.

 The spectrum of relations between characteristics is: